MathiasPBerger/gboml-docs-test/docs/source/nodes.rst

  #OBJECTIVES
  // objective definitions

-While the syntax discussed above is sufficiently expressive to define nonlinear equality and inequality constraints, the GBOML compiler expects constraints to be affine with respect to all variables involved.
+While the syntax discussed above is sufficiently expressive to define nonlinear equality and inequality constraints, the GBOML parser expects constraints to be affine with respect to all variables involved.
 Hence, encoding nonlinear constraints leads to an error being raised.

 Objectives
 ==========